Healthy Snacks NZ - Simple Solutions to Beat Picky Eating Blog - Moo Chews Review

 Product Review - Moo Chews - Healthy Snacks NZ

-We contacted the manufacture to find out the amount of xylitol that goes into the packet of Moo Chews.
+We contacted the manufacturer to determine the amount of xylitol contained in a packet of Moo Chews.
 It is just under 0.9g per 18g packet, and 0.06g per bite.
 A stick of chewing gum contains 1g of xylitol per piece.
 The toxic dose of xylitol for a dog is 0.5g per kg.
 To put it in perspective, a 30 kg golden retriever must ingest 15g of pure xylitol (or over 16 packets of Moo Chews) to suffer from liver failure.

-Fortunately, the amount of xylitol that goes into Moo Chews is very little l and the risk that a dog will get sick from eating it is small.
-But better be safe than sorry, so please do not share Moo Chews with your fur babies and keep their paws away from it!
+Fortunately, the amount of xylitol that goes into Moo Chews is tiny, and the risk that a dog will get sick from eating it is small.
+But better better be safe than sorry, so please do not share Moo Chews with your fur babies and keep their paws away from it!

 Calcium mineral blend